roundcube/roundcubemail-helpdocs/en_US/settings/preferences.rst

 **Expand message threads**
-    When listing messages in :ref:`threads <mail-list-thread>`, this option controls how conversation groups are eypanded in the list.
+    When listing messages in :ref:`threads <mail-list-thread>`, this option controls how conversation groups are expanded in the list.

 **Rows per page**
     The messages list displays this number of messages at a time (aka a "page").
-Increasing this number may result in longer loading times when opeaning a mailbox folder.
+Increasing this number may result in longer loading times when opening a mailbox folder.

 **Check all folders for new messages**
     By default, only the Inbox is checked for new messages periodically.
 If you have server-side filters installed